Java PDF to Image File

 }

-Adjust the resolution of the images created from the example above by replacing the calls to the ToImageOptions
+Adjust the resolution of the images created from the example above by modifying these calls on the ToImageOptions

 rasterOptions.setImageMaxHeight(800);